SNAP Benefits

 Agate Street Market

 Located in Unthank Hall, Agate Street Market will accept SNAP benefits.
 SNAP can be used to purchase any food products in Agate Street Market, including packaged salads, sandwiches, wraps, products, and snacks.
+(This is the only location on campus that accepts SNAP benefits.)

 Ordering Food Online